Homeschool High School in New Brunswick: Diplomas, Transcripts, and What Actually Works

 Option 2: The Adult High School Diploma (AHSD)

 New Brunswick offers the Adult High School Diploma for students who are 19 years of age or older.
 This credential requires successful completion of nine specific core credits, including Grade 11 Mathematics, Grade 12 English, Science, and Social Studies.
-Credits can be earned through adult education programs, community college courses, or recognized distance learning.
+Credits can be earned through approved adult education options; confirm which courses and credits are accepted.

-For families who want a provincial credential in the standard format, this is the most direct route — it just requires patience until age 19.
+For families who want a provincial credential in the standard format, this is a direct route — it just requires patience until age 19.

 Option 3: Community College Entry (NBCC)